lan496/irreps/README.md

-Computation project for Symmetry and Condensed Matter Physics by M. El-Batanouny and F. Wooten
+Computation project for "Symmetry and Condensed Matter Physics" by M. El-Batanouny and F. Wooten